Home

 How to make GAAP work for your business

-GAAP isn’t required for every business in the U.S. (usually small to midsize privately-owned businesses), but it becomes imperative when your company is getting ready to have an initial public offering, looking for funding, or wants to merge with another business.
+Publicly traded companies in the U.S. must use GAAP, but most small to midsize privately-owned businesses choose another financial reporting framework..
+GAAP becomes imperative when your company is getting ready to have an initial public offering, looking for funding, or wants to merge with a publicly traded business.

-With GAAP guidelines, you establish better communication with accountants and ensure that the proper accounting practices are followed.
+GAAP guidelines help improve consistency and understanding between accountants and ensures companies follow proper accounting practices.
 In a nutshell, it helps you take control of your company’s financial information.

-But it’s also a requirement to adhere to it—if you don’t, there are consequences.
+But if you’re required to use GAAP and don’t, there are consequences.
 Costly ones.
-Errors, financial omissions (which can lead to lawsuits), or impacted credibility with investors and other parties are all potential consequences of not following GAAP.
+Errors, fines from the SEC, investor lawsuits, or impacted credibility with investors and other parties are all potential consequences of not following GAAP.

 So what can your company do to ensure GAAP compliance?